All-to-key Attention for Arbitrary Style Transfer: Implementation Details

 \subsection{Loss Function}

-\textbf{Details of $\mathcal{L}_{AdaA2K^*}$}.
-The third loss term used to train StyA2K is a mixed version of the A2K and AdaAttN modules.
-AdaAttN proposed in \cite{liu2021adaattn} provides an effective way to combine the advantage of locality-aware feature matching and holistic feature matching.
-It calculates attention-weighted mean $M^l$ and attention-weighted standard variance $S^l$ based on the all-to-all attention mechanism to adjust the holistic content feature distribution:

-where $l \in \{ReLU\_2\_1, ReLU\_3\_1, ReLU\_4\_1, ReLU\_5\_1 \}$ and $AttN$ denotes the attention score calculated by the all-to-all attention.
-Following this idea, we replace the all-to-all attention used in AdaAttN with our all-to-key attention to obtain a power-enhanced AdaA2K module.
-More specifically, the attention-weighted mean and attention-weighted standard variance calculated by distributed attention and progressive attention are added together to adjust the holistic content feature distribution jointly:

-where $B(*)$ denotes the blocking operation, $U(*)$ denotes the unblocking operation, $D_{attn}^l$ is the attention score calculated by the distributed attention, and $P_{attn}^l$ is the attention score calculated by the progressive attention.

-\textbf{Setting of $\lambda_1$, $\lambda_2$, and $\lambda_3$.} We empirically set the weight of each loss term to 10, 0,5, and 1.5.
-To determine the ratio of $\lambda_2$ and $\lambda_3$, we statistically analyze the evaluation scores of the results generated under different ratios, as shown in Table \ref{tab:supp_lamb}.
-As the proportion of $\lambda_3$ increases, both content loss and LPIPS score increase.
-Style loss reaches the minimum when the proportion is 0.75.
-We thus set the ratio to 0.75 for minimizing style loss.
+\textbf{Setting of $\lambda_1$ and $\lambda_2$} We empirically set the weight of each loss term to 10 and 1.25.
+Since we only have two loss terms, we can fix the weight of one loss and choose the appropriate weight according to the impact of adjusting the weight of another loss.
+We fix $\lambda_1$ to 10 and statistically analyze the evaluation scores of the results generated under different settings of $\lambda_2$, as shown in Table \ref{tab:supp_lamb}.
+As the proportion of $\lambda_2$ increases, content loss, LPIPS score decreases, and style loss increases.
+Therefore, there is a trade-off in style and content.
+We finally set $\lambda_2$ to 1.25 to render consistent style texture while maintaining semantic structure.